-- 1. The Manager of Procurement Services may acquire deliverables using reverse auction bidding strategies in situations where, in the opinion of the Manager of Procurement Services, it is in the best interest of the Town; and - 2.
-The reverse auction may be conducted online, at the discretion of the Manager of Procurement Services and this may include a pre-qualification of bidders, and the selected short-listed bidders would be invited to participate in the reverse auction.
+1. The Manager of Procurement Services may acquire deliverables using reverse auction bidding strategies in situations where, in the opinion of the Manager of Procurement Services, it is in the best interest of the Town; and

+2. of Procurement Services and this may include a pre-qualification of bidders, and the selected short-listed bidders would be invited to participate in the reverse auction.